PacktPublishing/Unity-2020-By-Example-Third-Edition/README.md

 * Handle player controls and input functionality for your Unity games
 * Implement AI techniques such as pathfinding, finite state machines, and machine learning using Unity ML-Agents
 * Create virtual and augmented reality games using UnityVR and ARFoundation
+* Explore the cutting-edge features of Unity 2020 and how they can be used to improve your games

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1800203381) today!